pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Here you can see that the context was accepted and any transferred data must use ``Explicit VR Little Endian`` encoding.
-If a context was rejected and you still try to use it, you'll get a ``ValueError`` exception similar to:
+If a context was rejected and you still try to use it, or if a context was accepted but your data isn't encoded with the same transfer syntax, you'll get a ``ValueError`` exception similar to:

 .. code-block:: text

     No presentation context for 'CT Image Storage' has been accepted by the peer with 'Implicit VR Little Endian' transfer syntax for the SCU role

 Turning our AE into an Echo SCU
 -------------------------------